ZackIsInTheBox/Realtime-Speedrun-Dashboard/README.md

 # Running the dashboard
 To run the dashboard, run `streamlit run speedrunDashboard.py SPLITS.lss` from a command-line within the dashboard folder directory.
 This should open the dashboard in a browser window.

+If you get an error "streamlit is not recognised as an internal or external program", you will need to create a new PATH within your environment variables to the directory displayed in this error message.
+Then restart the command-line prompt.

 Don't forget to start the Livesplit server by right-clicking on your splits -> Control -> Start Server.
 If you change layout or re-open your splits this may have to be started again.

 If the dashboard crashes or freezes, it can be restarted by refreshing the browser tab.